Pain · Distribution

 If the partner is shipping volume and the mix is still wrong, describe the file.

-Send the agreement, four quarters of SKU-mix data, the current enablement kit, and the line card.
-Response within one business day.
+Share the agreement, four quarters of SKU-mix data, the current enablement kit, and the line card.